novinary/webapi-i-challenge/PSEUDOCODE.md

 cancel the request.
 respond with HTTP status code 500. return the following JSON object: { error: "The user could not be removed" }. - Done

+Step 5 ** UPDATE METHOD ENDPOINTS **
+When the client makes a PUT request to /api/users/:id:
+If the user with the specified id is not found: return HTTP status code 404 (Not Found). - Done return the following JSON object: { message: "The user with the specified ID does not exist."} - Done

+If the request body is missing the name or bio property: cancel the request. respond with HTTP status code 400 (Bad Request). - Done return the following JSON response: { errorMessage: "Please provide name and bio for the user." }. - Done

+If there's an error when updating the user cancel the request. respond with HTTP status code 500. - Done return the following JSON object: { error: "The user information could not be modified." }. - Done

+If the user is found and the new information is valid: update the user document in the database using the new information sent in the reques body.- Done return HTTP status code 200 (OK). - Done return the newly updated user document. - Done